 Wood Stove Interior Cleaning Frequency

 The interior of the stove will likely require the most frequent cleaning because it is where the ash accumulates.
 Interior cleaning is highly dependent on how often it is used because burning wood more often leads to more ash.
-You should clean out the interior of your stove whenever the ash accumulates past an inch or two, or if it interferes with the grill.
+You should clean out the interior of your stove with an ash vacuum whenever the ash accumulates past an inch or two, or if it interferes with the grill.

 Wood Stove Flue Cleaning Frequency